Bah humbug to best one yet

 PILON Redundancy

 PILON stands for ‘payment in lieu of notice’.
-PILON redundancy refers to situations in which an employee who has been made redundant stops working for you immediately, but you still pay them for their notice period.
-As an employer, if you do not adhere to your legal obligations relating to PILON by, for example, failing … Read more
+PILON redundancy refers to situations in which an employee who has been made redundant stops working for you immediately, but you still pay them in full for their notice period.
+As an employer, if you do not adhere to your legal obligations relating to PILON by, for … Read more

 2nd Consultation Meeting Redundancy